-Amy is currently a PhD student at FedUni working across the Collaborative Research Centre in Australian History (CRCAH) and the Arts Academy.
+Amy has recently completed her PhD at FedUni working across the Collaborative Research Centre in Australian History (CRCAH) and the Arts Academy.
 This research is based on her practice as curator at the Ballaarat Mechanics’ Institute 2016-2019, and is titled “Creative Activation of the Past: Mechanics’ Institutes, GLAM, Heritage and Creativity in the Twenty-first century.”
 View Amy’s photo book that accompanies the PhD below

 Regardless of the form, Amy has always loved storytelling and creating unique, beautiful and thought-provoking things.
 She loves making ideas happen through innovative projects and events, with a respected reputation as a go-to person and an enabler.

 Beginning with a love for books and writing, leading to university studies in literature and theatre and co-founding cross-artform company Weave Length Productions, Amy has been based in Ballarat in recent years, building her experience in radio and film along with continued production, curation and research on various local projects around arts, culture and heritage.